 Using TouchPad and touch screen gestures

 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
-To navigate a touch screen, touch the screen directly using gestures described in this chapter.
+To navigate a touch screen (select products only), touch the screen directly using gestures described in this chapter.

 Tap